 Don’t Let Your Love Wax Cold

 As children of God, we can be affected by the same nasty situations and evil spirits that prey on the world.
 It’s up to us to recognize them and take authority in Jesus’ name.
 Like Ephesians 3:17 says, we must be rooted and grounded in love since we, ourselves, know the love of Christ Jesus.
 We do that by staying focused on Jesus and the good works He has prepared for us to walk in.
-We also must limit our exposure to negativity, instead filling our minds with what is good like it says in Philippians 4:8.
+We also must limit our exposure to negativity.
+Instead we must fill our minds with what is good like it says in Philippians 4:8.
 Above all, we must study the Word of God every day, renewing our minds and endeavoring to conform our lives to what we find there.

 In the heat of the moment, though, here are three things we can remember that will help us keep our love from waxing cold.